There are certain content marketing housekeeping items you can do in the new year to ensure it’s your most successful one yet.

-Once you conduct your keyword research, pick the best channels to invest in for next year, and do your competitor research, it’s time to plan out your content calendar.
+Once you’ve checked keyword research off your content marketing housekeeping checklist, picked the best channels to invest in for next year, and done your competitor research, it’s time to plan out your content calendar.

 This step involves planning content that speaks to your target audience, pulls them in, and keeps them coming back.